 This is a complex area but one of the main areas which has caused problems is where the individual is terminally ill and transfers from one scheme to another and dies within 2 years.
 Most commonly this is from a Defined Benefit (DB) scheme to a Defined Contribution (DC) scheme as the DC scheme will probably offer more flexibility.
 HM Revenue & Customs (HMRC) considers this to be a transfer of value due to the fact the individual could direct the transfer to an arrangement where the estate would be entitled to the death benefit.

-If a member is transferring when in poor health then they have to be aware of the potential IHT implications.
-However, even if 40% IHT is applied to the transfer value (and it may not be as high as this due to the way it is calculated) then 60% of something is better than nothing which is likely to be what an adult beneficiary would receive from a DB scheme.
+If an individual is transferring when in poor health then they have to be aware of the potential IHT implications.
+However, even if 40% IHT is applied to the transfer value (and it may not be as high as this due to the way it is calculated) then 60% of something is better than nothing which is likely to be what a non-dependent adult beneficiary would receive from a DB scheme.

 In this case study we look at Mark.

 As Mark dies within 2 years of the transfer taking place, IHT may be payable if the value of the estate exceeds the nil-rate band.